Chapter 4 - Tribal Employment Rights Office (§§ 1001-1090)

 • (iii) construction management;

 • (3) Officers.
-The TERO Commission Members shall select a Chair, Vice-Chair, and Secretary at the first meeting of the Commission, and annually thereafter.
-The Chair shall preside at all meetings of the Commission and shall be authorized to sign required documents in accordance with the powers of the Commission.
+The TERO Commission Members shall select a Chairperson, Vice-Chairperson, and Secretary at the first meeting of the Commission, and annually thereafter.
+The Chairperson shall preside at all meetings of the Commission and shall be authorized to sign required documents in accordance with the powers of the Commission.

 Historical and Statutory Notes